Character in Oedipus the King (Oedipus Rex)

 Jocasta

 Jocasta, the queen of Thebes, was the wife of king Laius and after his death she married to Oedipus unknowingly that he is her son.
-When truth revealed to her about her second marriage; she commits suicide making the tragic end of the play.
+When truth revealed to her about her second marriage; she commits suicide making tragic end of the play.

 Teiresias